What is the meaning of the Carnival?

 Just the other day I was talking to a friend of mine.
 He’s not a young man and he used to live at Cannaregio in the fifties and sixties.
 Back then there wasn’t any Carnival.
 No Flight of the Angel on Piazza San Marco, no Water-Shows on Canale di Cannaregio and no invasion of tourists.
 It was more or less just the ordinary life going on as usual.

 But the kids weren’t satisfied with that.
 They needed more… So they invented all kinds of jokes and pranks, just to have a bit of fun.
-They used to buy flour from the local groceries or just steal it from mothers pantry.
+They used to buy flour from the local groceries or just steal it from their mother’s pantry.

 He also told me, they used to swim in the canals.
 Something I wouldn’t recommend today.
 They even jumped from the Ponte delle Guglie, which is quite a high bridge.
 The target was to jump right in front or beside a boat so that the water sprayed the passengers.
 Often they had to run away from a suddenly appearing police boat, half-naked and shivering.